This is the multi-page printable view of this section. Click here to print.

 CategoryDetailed description

-• Inactive: State not available due to failure during deletion (only deletion request possible)
+• Inactive: state where deletion failed, making it unavailable (only deletion request is possible)

-• Commands to use images within the repository via CLI can be checked
+• You can check the commands for using images within the repository via CLI

 Table.
 Status Information and Additional Functions